Free Range Eggs

 The property is demonstrating that primary production can be commercially viable without compromising ecological values and that cost-effective farming, environmental protection and enhancing species biodiversity are not mutually exclusive.
 The farm took part in a sustainability study of free range farms in the Port Phillip & Westernport Catchment Management Authority area.
 The study, conducted by an independent agronomist, found that our production techniques were sustainable and showed that our low stocking density provided overall cost benefits.

-Production includes chemical-free beef and lamb, wool for hand spinning and free range eggs from hens in mobile roosts and protected from fox attacks by Maremma guard dogs.
-Regular movement of the roost houses which are sheds with slatted floors on skids, provides natural nutrients to maintain lush grass growth with no additional inputs, also encouraging the spread of native grasses.
+Production includes chemical-free beef and lamb, wool for hand spinning and free range eggs from hens in mobile roosts and protected from fox attacks by Maremma guardian dogs.
+Regular movement of the roost houses which are sheds on skids, provides natural nutrients to maintain lush grass growth with no additional inputs, also encouraging the spread of native grasses.

 Activities on the property have been designed to minimise off-site impacts.
 All creeks lines are vegetated to maintain water quality run off into Bass River and our management ensures the long term sustainability of our farming activities.